brcbanner/takeaway-db-system/DOC.md

 ### 1.1 Sample Owner Request

-A chain of takeaway sandwich shops, which has _locations_ in the main cities of Italy, needs a well-organized database to handle information about customers, orders, workers, inventory, and shops.
+A chain of takeaway sandwich _shops_, which has _locations_ in the main cities of Italy, needs a well-organized database to handle information about customers, orders, workers, inventory, and shops.

 For each customer, their personal information is recorded, including first name, last name, age, email, tax code, phone number, _address_, and possibly the _floor_.